elygeo/coseis/readme.rst

 surface at every 10th time step can be specified as ``[(),(),1,(1,-1,10)]``.
 Empty brackets ``[]`` are shorthand for the entire 4D volume.

-For the case of I/O at single point in space, sub-cell positioning via weighted averaging may be used.
-In this case, the fractional part of the index determines the weights.
-For example, an index of 3.2 to the 1D variable f would specify the weighted average: 0.8 * f(3) + 0.2 * f(4).

 Each member of the ``fieldio`` list contains a mode, a field name, and slice indices, followed by mode dependent parameters.
 The following I/O modes are available, where 'f' is the field variable name (from the list